anandpanda3/Healthsync/README.md

 # HealthSync
 A Medical Record Application that is designed to connect clinics and patients, to empower patients to take their health into their own hands
-Tech Stack : HTML, CSS,
+Tech Stack : HTML, CSS, Python